Dionmok/Water-District-Relational-Database-/README.md

 # Water-District-Relational-Database-
-#●	Developed a dynamic Single Page Web (SPA) that utilized the MERN stack and JavaScript to create a high responsive web application for a user to track a #user’s exercises
+#●Developed a dynamic Single Page Web (SPA) that utilized the MERN stack and JavaScript to create a high responsive web application for a user to track a #user’s exercises

 #●	Managed User data through RESTful APIs exposed by Node.js and Express.js that applied MongoDB for data Storage

 #●	Employed RESTful APIs, which implemented CRUD (Create, Read, Update, Delete) operations and leveraged React icons for user interactions for theses APIs

 #●	Utilized RESTful APIs to handle HTTP requests and response channeled through an Express middleware function for incoming request parsing; enforced #accurate success (200) and error (400) status response codes.

 #●	Developed an interactive and adaptive graphical user interface using HTML and CSS that dynamically adjusted to user behavior and device parameters

 #![image](https://user-images.githubusercontent.com/91397067/226204582-23b212a3-ac15-4fb1-9c0e-9e7524ce6484.png)